hugoalh-studio/Minecraft.Java.DataPack.TagPlus/.github/ISSUE_TEMPLATE/BugReport.md

 ## Version

-*Must be a supported version(s) listed in the [security policy](https://github.com/hugoalh/Minecraft.Java.DataPack.TagPlus/security/policy).
-(Leaving this slot blank will default to the latest version.)*

-## Minecraft Java Version

-*Must be a supported version(s) listed in the [security policy](https://github.com/hugoalh/Minecraft.Java.DataPack.TagPlus/security/policy); If using any modification, also list it here (e.g.: Forge).
+*Must be a supported version(s) listed in the [security policy](https://github.com/hugoalh-studio/Minecraft.Java.DataPack.TagPlus/security/policy).
 (Leaving this slot blank will default to the latest version.)*